ShadAdman/EdgeRt/README.md

 ### Step 5 - Running the model:

-Call `Kflite.run()` and pass the input and output containers:

 [`Kflite.run()`](https://github.com/shadmanadman/kflite-sample/blob/8cb1175576a2b3dcf7bd30d400528c5a38e92714/composeApp/src/commonMain/kotlin/org/kmp/playground/kflite/sample/RunModelWithInputImageExample.kt#L51) performs inference on the model.
 You feed it the inputs and provide a container for outputs, and it returns predictions, detections, or classifications depending on your model type.

+[!IMPORTANT]
+By default we assume the model have multiple inputs and outputs.

 - `inputs`: List of input tensors.
 - `outputs`: A map linking output tensor indices to the containers you created earlier.

 If your model supports multiple input/output, add them to the list.
+The example model supports only one input and one output.

 ``` kotlin
 Kflite.run(